Akos-Kreutz/Pathfinding/C#/README.md

 As the main focus of this project was to implement the pathfinding algorithm (and not to create a game) the whole Demo part could be improved.
 Example:
 1. Baking the node data once, after the start and destination node is selected would be much better, but I stuck with a more common logic as it's more flexible.
-2. Currently the Node cost variable is always 0, but it can be used to indicate different terrains, etc.

 ## Example Scenario
 ```